 The war over the Spanish succession continued for another 8 years ending with a series of treaties known as The Peace of Utrecht in which it was stipulated that no single person could be ruler of both France and Spain and Philip was confirmed as King of Spain.

-In the Spring of 1770, the 29th (Worcestershire) Regiment went to Boston, to reinforce the Garrison.
+In the Spring of 1770, the 29th (Worcestershire) Regiment was sent to Boston, to reinforce the Garrison.
 Although America was still then a British colony, over the last few years the City had been a hot-bed of anti-British and anti-Government feelings, and in early March, disorder increased, with assaults upon soldiers becoming frequent.

 On the 5th of March, severe disturbances broke out in the town, with attacks on merchants and barracks throughout the City.
 Between 7 and 8 p.m. in the evening, large mobs descended on the Custom House, a symbol of unpopular British taxes.

-The mob kept closing in, though, now numbering about a hundred people.
+The mob kept closing in, though, now numbering over a hundred persons.
 In another attempt to scare the crowd into leaving, Preston ordered his men to load their muskets and fix their bayonets.
 Still the mob closed in, shouting insults and threats and hurling missiles at the soldiers.
-A huge mulatto (half-Negro) man called Crispin Attucks lunged at Captain Preston, glancing off him to hit Private Montgomery, knocking his musket from his hands.
+A huge mulatto (mixed race) man called Crispin Attucks lunged at Captain Preston, glancing off him to hit Private Montgomery, knocking his musket from his hands.
 Montgomery grabbed it back, but as Attucks got up, he grasped the other end and tried to pull it from his reach.
 Montgomery, acting through self-defence and confusion (he was dazed, and possibly mistook taunts of “Why don’t you fire?” from the crowd as an order from an officer) pulled his trigger, killing Attucks.
 The rest of the of the guard then fired too, killing two more people and wounding five, ropemaker Samuel Gray, mariner James Caldwell, died instantly.
 Samuel Maverick, an apprentice ivory turner, died a few hours later and Patrick Carr, an Irish immigrant, died two weeks later.
 The shots temporarily dispersed the crowd.

 They soon came back to gather up the killed and wounded, and only Preston’s quick thinking stopped his men, fearing another assault, from firing again.
 After the incident, dubbed the ‘Boston Massacre’ by anti-British propaganda, the 29th were forced to leave Boston, to prevent revenge attacks, although Captain Preston and his eight men (but not Lieutenant Bassett) were kept behind and arrested on charges of murder.